 This 2015 study from the Harvard School of Public Health found that carbon dioxide (CO2) has a worse, direct and negative impact on human cognition and decision-making than was previously understood.

 When we began the learnometer project the link between wellbeing and pollution was clear, but pollution's impact on learning was largely hypothesised by us, without much good evidence.
-Since then however some substantial research projects, like this one from China, have suggested that high levels of urban pollution have a major impact on attainment - some children dropping a whole year of progress in their school lives.
+Since then however some substantial research projects, like this one using data from China, published by Xi Chen et al, at Yale School of Public Health in the US, have suggested that high levels of urban pollution have a major impact on attainment - some children dropping a whole year of progress in their school lives.

 Although it is unlikely that relocating a school will be possible (but see our remedies section), battles against planning approval for siting polluting industries near schools will be a lot easier to win, given clear pollution data from within classrooms.
 However, a little micro-research study at ARU's Cambridge campus has shown us that opening windows to let the heat and CO2 out, can let high levels of urban pollution in - a nice indicator of the complexity of all this which our learnometer and its algorithms might hopefully inform.